goyal-shubham/Computer-Networks/src/SFTP_TCP/README.md

 The preferred language to be used is C/C++ and Linux (any Unix will do it!) but Java will also be accepted.
 You will need to use the socket library.
 The man pages in the Unix/Linux systems have a lot of useful information.
 Start with <man socket>.
 There is a man page for each function in the socket library.

-Your SFTP should be able to transfer binary files as well as text files.
+Algorithm SFTP is able to transfer binary files as well as text files.